beeware/setuptools_dynamic_dependencies/README.md

 If you experience problems with `setuptools_dynamic_dependencies`, [log them on GitHub](https://github.com/beeware/setuptools_dynamic_dependencies/issues).
-If you want to contribute code, please [fork the code](https://github.com/beeware/setuptools_dynamic_dependencies) and [submit a pull request](https://github.com/beeware/setuptools_dynamic_dependencies/pulls).
+If you want to contribute, please [fork the project](https://github.com/beeware/setuptools_dynamic_dependencies) and [submit a pull request](https://github.com/beeware/setuptools_dynamic_dependencies/pulls).